Dolph Ziggler: Professional wrestling style and persona

-Sports Illustrated described Ziggler as "phenomenal in the ring, with the ability to carry an entertaining match with practically anyone on the WWE roster" and added that his "mic work is top-notch... and there is a genuine believability in his work".
+Sports Illustrated described Nemeth as "phenomenal in the ring, with the ability to carry an entertaining match with practically anyone on the WWE roster" and added that his "mic work is top-notch... and there is a genuine believability in his work".
 He is also noted for his "elite" ability to sell for his opponents.
-Jim Cornette praised Ziggler and stated, "I knew he was a good athlete, [but] I never dreamed he was going to be the second coming of Curt Hennig."
+Jim Cornette praised Nemeth and stated, "I knew he was a good athlete, [but] I never dreamed he was going to be the second coming of Curt Hennig."

-Ziggler's most commonly utilized finishing maneuvers are a jumping reverse bulldog, known as the Zig Zag, as well as a superkick.
-In the early run of his Ziggler character, he also used a sleeper hold as a submission finisher.
+Nemeth's most commonly utilized finishing maneuvers are a jumping reverse bulldog, known as the Zig Zag (now known as the Danger Zone), as well as a superkick.
+In the early run of his Dolph Ziggler character, he also used a sleeper hold as a submission finisher.
 While still in developmental, he also utilized a jumping reverse STO named Blonde Ambition.
-Due to his athleticism and intense showmanship, Ziggler has been referred to as "The Showstealer" and "The Showoff", while in his earlier career he was referred to as "The Natural".
+Due to his athleticism and intense showmanship, Nemeth has been referred to as "The Showstealer" and "The Showoff", while in his earlier career he was referred to as "The Natural".
 Upon teaming with Vickie Guerrero, he was nicknamed either "Blonde Ambition" or "Blonde Perfection".
 Consequently, his theme music was named "I Am Perfection" during this period of his career, while later on it was changed to "Here to Show the World."

-In the early stages of his career, Ziggler was introduced to the audiences as a sidekick with a caddie gimmick.
+In the early stages of his career, Nemeth was introduced to the audiences as a sidekick with a caddie gimmick.
 This, however, lasted only a few weeks because Chavo Guerrero aborted his golfer gimmick after the death of his uncle Eddie Guerrero.
 While there were initial plannings within the company to give him a new gimmick based on his successful career in amateur wrestling and pair him with Kurt Angle, this idea never surfaced.
 Instead, his first longer lasting gimmick became that of male cheerleader Nicky, where he was partnered with four other wrestlers as The Spirit Squad.
 To ensure their characters were believable, they trained with real cheerleaders and gymnasts.
 With this gimmick, he saw moderate success, winning the World Tag Team Championship once.
 After the disbanding of the Spirit Squad he was again sent back to developmental, where he and fellow Spirit Squad member Mike Mondo tweaked the gimmick into a jock and fraternity based new gimmick, now going by the name of "Frat Pack".
 He would continue this gimmick alongside Brad Allen and Gavin Spears, with whom he won the FCW Florida Tag Team Championship once each.
-In a 2020 interview, Ziggler voiced amusement as well as creative frustration towards his early gimmicks, stating that he tried to make them work, knowing they could only fail, just to break through in professional wrestling.
+In a 2020 interview, Nemeth voiced amusement as well as creative frustration towards his early gimmicks, stating that he tried to make them work, knowing they could only fail, just to break through in professional wrestling.